ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 States  type: redis
 ```

-If objects type and / or states type "redis", you must install the Redis server on the new system.
+If Objects type and / or States type says "redis", you must install the Redis server on the new system.
-If both types are "file", then the Redis server is not needed.
+If both types say "file", the Redis server is not required.

-If you no longer have access to the old system and you do not know what was previously configured, then install in any case the Redis server in advance.
+If you should no longer have access to the old system and you do not know what exactly was configured there, then install the Redis server in advance.

 #### Redis installed:
-To go through the Putty in the terminal and execute the following commands:
+To do this, go to the terminal by putty and execute the following commands:

 ```
 sudo apt-get update